my89/SituationCrf/README.md

  caffe/build/tools/caffe test --model of500_crf_1024/network.prototxt --weights of500_crf_1024/crf.caffemodel.h5 --iterations 504 -gpu 0

 To view per verb summaries of current performance, browse html files in results/results_5/ (top-5) or results/results_25/ (top-25)

+Note: I've merged this caffe fork with the version of caffe as of 9/18/16.
+It has weak cudnn v5 support (~1.8 speed up), and I will merge again when full support is added.